varunpappu/worldspace_client/README.md

-# world_space
+# World Space
-World space helps you find information related to a location.
+World space helps you find information related to a Country.